Chris Coleman (footballer): Crystal Palace

 After spending four years with Swansea, Coleman was signed by Crystal Palace in 1991 for a transfer fee set by a Football League tribunal at around £270,000, plus a percentage of any future sale.
 After making 143 appearances, scoring 16 goals in that period – a 1 in 9 record explained by the fact that manager Steve Coppell often used Coleman as a makeshift centre forward.
 Palace finished 10th in Coleman's first season at Selhurst Park, but they were relegated from the new FA Premier League in his second season (although they did reach the semi-finals of the League Cup).
-They won promotion as Division One champions at the first attempt, but went straight back down again despite reaching the semi-finals of both cups that season.
-Coleman was sold to Blackburn Rovers, the defending league champions, for £2.8 million in December 1995.
+They won promotion as Division One champions at the first attempt, but were relegated the following season.
+Coleman was sold to Blackburn Rovers.
 While at Palace, he was capped for Wales at senior level for the first time.

 In 2005, Palace supporters voted Coleman into their Centenary XI.

 Blackburn Rovers

 Coleman joined Premier League champions Blackburn Rovers for a fee of £2.8 million.
 Blackburn did not retain the Premier League title they had won in 1995, and finished seventh, just missing out on a UEFA Cup place.
-Coleman made 28 league appearances over his season-and-a-half at the club, and when he found himself out of the starting line-up too often (not helped by a persistent Achilles injury), he took the gamble to further his career by dropping two divisions to join Fulham.
+Coleman made 28 league appearances over his season-and-a-half at the club, and when he often found himself out of the starting line-up (hampered by a persistent Achilles injury), he took the gamble to further his career by dropping two divisions to join Fulham.